 - 1 small onion, diced

-- 1-2 jalapenos, diced
+- 1-2 jalapenos, diced (deseeded if you like)

-- 3 garlic cloves, minced
+- 3 garlic cloves, minced or 3/4 teaspoon garlic powder

 - 4 cups beef broth

-- 1 teaspoon chili powder
+- 2 teaspoons chili powder

-- 1/2 cup pepperoncini peppers, sliced
+- 1/2 cup sliced pepperoncini peppers

 Instructions